 Killarney National Park was designated as a Biosphere Reserve in 1981 by the United Nations Educational, Scientific and Cultural Organisation (UNESCO).

-The following are some the many sites well worth visiting in the park;
+The following are some of the many sites well worth visiting in the park;

 - Muckross House & Gardens